codyschank/cluj/README.md

 Now using the ESPN API, which is completely undocumented, but perhaps a better way to pull than data than web scraping.

+- Looks like PJ Washington's name might have changed from P.J. to PJ in either ESPN or bball reference.
+Add something to remove periods from names?

 Player Rater:
 - Base on averages, not totals (but filter out players with small sample size)